firasmidani/phenotypic-characterization/README.md

 *Installation Note 2:* This repository works only with Python 2.
 A future release will modernize it for use in Python 3, but for now use Python 2.

+*Installation Note 3:* If you are having trouble installing and running AMiGA on your machine, please let me know and I may be able to help.

 AMiGA is a python-based program that facilitates the high-throughput analysis of microbial growth data.
 It models growth curves with Gaussian Processes (GP) to infer microbial growth parameters such as maximum specific growth rate, doubling time, lag phase, and carrying capacity.
 It is especially useful for the analysis of Biolog Phenotypic Microarray (PM) data.
 The flexibility and utility of GP regression enables:
 1. the analysis of microbial growth data that does not follow standard logistic or sigmoidal growth,
 2. inference of non-standard microbial dynamics such as diauxic shifts, and